TimCrooker/Grit/docs/docs/generator-instance.md

 ### data

-A merged object combining the answers and any data returned from the [data method](generator-file/data) of the generator
+A merged object combining the answers and any data returned from the [data method](generator-file/data) of generator

 - Type: `{[k: string]: any | undefined}`